Quality declaration – summary

 The Australian national accounts differ from the recommendations in the SNA08 in certain cases where the data is not available to meet these requirements or it is not considered practical to adhere to the standards.
 For more information on the differences between the Australian national accounts and the SNA08 please see Australian National Accounts: Concepts, Sources and Methods (cat. no. 5216.0).

 The I–O tables differ from SNA08 recommendations further in the treatment of non invoiced transport costs which are treated on the SNA68 basis (see explanatory notes for further information).

-The annual Input Output tables are published three years after the reference period because of the need to acquire annual data from key sources, compile the Supply Use Tables and then compile the I–O tables from the higher level Supply Use tables.
-The Product Details are released about 3 months after the main I–O tables.
+The annual Input Output tables are published two years after the reference period because of the need to acquire annual data from key sources, compile the Supply Use tables and then compile the I–O tables from the higher level Supply Use tables.
+The Product Details are released about 4-5 months after the main I–O tables.

 The limitations surrounding the data sources, age of data, the availability of detailed product level supply and use data mean that to a greater or lesser extent a significant part of the detailed I–O data is extrapolated from previous information.
 These estimates are then confronted, reallocated and balanced against other cells within the I–O table framework, with more credence being given to some data sources over others.

 These processes result in individual components being modelled and adjusted, and this is particularly true for those with relatively small values.